bashtage/randomgen/_sources/testing.rst.txt

 Sequential Seeds
 ~~~~~~~~~~~~~~~~
-The recommended practice for constructing multiple :class:`~numpy.random.Generator`s
+The recommended practice for constructing multiple :class:`~numpy.random.Generator` objects
-is to use :class:`~numpy.random.SeedSequence`'s :func:`~numpy.random.SeedSequence.spawn`
+is to use the :meth:`~numpy.random.SeedSequence.spawn` method of :class:`~numpy.random.SeedSequence`.
-method.

 ::